nicocrm/aqueduct-sync/README.md

 ### Local Connection

-The collections on this connection implement:
+The collections on this connection must implement:

  * upsert(record, keyFields): create or update a record, based on the record key (or composite key)
  * relation operation (add / remove / update children?)  - TBD

 ### Remote Connection

-The collection on this connection implement:
+The collections on this connection must implement:

  * create(record) - create a single record.
-Return the updated record, which will include the generated key.
+Return the updated record, which will include the generated key and the rev id.
 May throw an error if the record already exists.
  * update(record) - update a single record, based on the key (specific to the collection / connection).
 Throw an error if the record does not exist.
-This does a "hard" update (irrespective of sync state), the caller is expected to have managed sync conflicts already.
+Returns updated record.
+    - this does not have to do any conflict resolution here, because we'll handle it from the pipe
+ * get(recordKeyObject) - retrieve an existing record using the given selector (an object with the id populated).
+Null if not found.
+ * getRevId(record) - retrieve the rev id for the record, used to identify updated records
- * findUpdated(state) - retrieve records (as a stream of objects) that have been updated since the given state
+ * findUpdated(revId) - retrieve records (as a stream of objects) that have been updated since the given rev id
- * getIfUpdated(recordKey, syncState) - retrieve a single record, but only if it has been updated since the given state (null otherwise)
+ * compareRevId(record1, record2) - compare the rev id between the 2 records and return a value:
+    - smaller than 0, if record1 is smaller (older) than record2
+    - 0, if the 2 records have the same rev
+    - greater than 0, if record2 is higher (more recent) than record 2

 ## Sync State Storage

-This parameter is an object with methods for:
+This parameter is an object which must implement:

  * getSyncState(entity): retrieve the sync state for that entity (local name)
  * saveSyncState(entity, syncState)

 The sync state is an opaque object, that will be passed to the remote connection to determine records that need syncing.

+## Queue

+The queue object is an object which must implement this API:

+ * get(): return a promise that resolves to the next message in the queue, or undefined if no message is available
+     - this should automatically return messages to the queue if they are not acknowledged in a timely fashion, to ensure reliability
+ * ack(msg): acknowledge a message, removing it from the queue.
+Return a promise that resolves to the message id (for logging)

+Note this API is a promisified version of a subset of methods from [mongodb-queue](https://github.com/chilts/mongodb-queue)